 Extension Criticality Extension description and contents Authority key identifier non-critical The identifier of the issuing CA public key is given in this extension.
 The identifier can be used to identify the public key that corresponds to the private key used for the signing of the certificate.
 SHA-1 hash algorithm is used to calculate the identifier.
 Subject key Identifier non-critical The identifier of the Subject public key that is contained in the certificate is given in this extension.
 The identifier can be used to pick up those certificates that contain a given public key.
 SHA-1 hash algorithm is used to calculate the identifier.
 Certificate policies non-critical This extension states the policies according to which the certificate has been issued.
 The relevant policy is identified based on an individual identifier (object identifier, OID) assigned to the policy document or certain certificate type.
 The identifiers covered by this CPS have been given in section 1.2.
 CRL distribution points non-critical This extension gives the location where the CRL is available.
 The exact addresses of the CRLs corresponding to the different certificate classes are given in section 2.1.2.
 Key usage critical The key usage purposes of the public key contained in the certificate are given in this extension.
 Within TeliaSonera PKI the key usage purposes of the public key of the CA are: - Certificate signing (KeyCertSign) - CRL signing (CRLSign) Basic constraints critical This extension expresses if the certificate is a CA certificate, i.e. the Subject is the CA. In CA certificates the CA field is set to "True". "pathLenConstraint" field of the extension defines the maximum number of CA certificates that may follow this certificate in a certification path.
 Root CA certificates have a "pathLenConstraint" field set to a value of "none" i.e. there is no restrictions for length subordinate CA path length.
 Subordinate CAs that may only issue end-user certificates have a "pathLenConstraint" set to a value of "0".
-Authority information access non-critical The URL to CA-certificate may be given in this field.
+Authority information access non-critical This extension may contain two values: a) The url to CA-certificate b) OCSP service address as defined by RFC2560 Typically all subordinate CA certificates include both listed values.